Svalorzen/AI-Toolbox/README.md

 `undefined reference` errors.

 For Python, you just need to import the `MDP.so` and `POMDP.so` modules, and you'll be able to use the classes as exported to Python.
+Note that `MDP` *MUST* be imported before `POMDP`.
 All classes are documented, and you can run in the Python CLI

     help(MDP)
     help(POMDP)